 RDI should better predict segregation in areas in which there is greater demand for segregation.
 Historical evidence indicates that the demand for segregation is increasing in percent Black in the area (Massey and Denton 1993 and Weaver 1955).
-Thus in our 2SLS strategy we interact RDI with distance from the South to allow the
+Thus in our 2SLS we include distance from the south as well as the interaction of distance and RDI to allow the impact of the RDI on residential segregation to vary with